-Title IX of the Education Amendments of 1972 prohibits sex discrimination - which includes sexual violence - in educational programs and activities.
-Members of the Messiah University community are free to pursue education, employment, and participation (in athletic programs, scholarships, membership, and other University activities) free from sex discrimination, including gender-based harassment, stalking, sexual misconduct, and sexual violence.
+Title IX of the Education Amendments of 1972 prohibits sex-based discrimination - which includes sexual violence - in educational programs and activities.
+Members of the Messiah University community are free to pursue education, employment, and participation (in athletic programs, scholarships, Revised 11/2024 membership, and other University activities) free from sex-based discrimination, including harassment, stalking, sexual misconduct, and violence.